-- Run RPZ updates on the specialized "offload" threads to reduce the amount of time they block query processing on the main networking threads.
+• Run RPZ updates on the specialized "offload" threads to reduce the amount of time they block query processing on the main networking threads.
 This should increase the responsiveness of named when RPZ updates are being applied after an RPZ zone has been successfully transferred.
-[GL #3190] - The catalog zone implementation has been optimized to work with hundreds of thousands of member zones.
-[GL #3212] [GL #3744]
+[GL #3190]

-11.30 License
+11.11 License